legumeinfo/microservices/ARCHITECTURE.md

 ### 11.1 Unit tests

 Unit tests MUST NOT import any module that pulls heavy C extensions (e.g. `pysam`) or transport libraries.
 Factor the testable logic into a dependency-free pure module and unit-test that in isolation.
 The canonical example is `sequences/sequences/fasta.py` (reverse-complement, flank math, FASTA assembly), tested by `sequences/test_fasta.py` with no `pysam`, `aiohttp`, or `grpc` import.
-(An earlier `ds_utilities/ds_utilities/bed_lookup.py` served this role but was removed with the BED-lookup approach; don't look for it.)

 Use `tempfile.TemporaryDirectory()` for filesystem fixtures (see `dscensor/test.py`).